test1234d5x2/Wallet-Guru/README For Submission.md

 ### Running The Blockchain
-- Install docker and docker-compose.
-- Follow the instructions regarding the installation of those.
-The default installation settings should be fine.
-- On Windows, IT IS IMPERATIVE TO LEAVE THE DOCKER WINDOW OPEN DUE TO A KNOWN BUG.
 - On a separate terminal window, navigate to <code>middlewareAPI</code> --> <code>blockchain-network</code> --> <code>config-files</code>
 - Run the command <code>docker-compose -f docker-compose-fabric-ca.yaml up -d</code>.
 This command starts up the Certificate Authorities.
 - If this is the first time you run the command, it may take a few minutes for the images to be pulled.